nathancarter/weblurch/doc-src/plan.md

 becomes convenient or useful; this document lists things in a more-or-less required order of completion.

+## Experimenting with auto-bubbling

+ * Extend the Groups Plugin with a handler called `visibleGroups`, which, if it exists, will be called from line 1433 of
+   [that file](groupsplugin.litcoffee), to add more groups that should be drawn at any given time.
+Test by showing/hiding the first group in the document every 1 second.
+ * Create a class `ProtoGroup`.
+Its constructor takes as input any Range in the document, and the constructed object can answer basic questions about itself as if it were a group.
+Most importantly, it must be able to answer the questions needed to draw itself, which are these:
+    * `G.type()` must return a group type, which therefore must be provided at construction time.
+    * The group type returned by `G.type()` must be able to accept `ProtoGroup` instances as parameters to its `tagContents` member, and return sensible values for them.
+    * If you want it to be able to receive click events on its bubble tag, then the group type returned by `G.type()` must be able to accept `ProtoGroup` instances as parameters to its `tagMenuItems` member, and return sensible values for them.
+    * `G.getScreenBoundaries()` can simply duplicate most of the code from the actual `Group` class, except only adding the `getClientRects` for the range, not any actual open/close groupers.
+    * `G.open` must be an HTML element from the document from which we can extract font information for use in making the bubble tag.
+This can be computed at construction time by taking the first element in the given range.
+   Test to be sure that `ProtoGroup` instances can be returned by the `visibleGroups` function and will be drawn correctly.
+Modify the old test to return a `ProtoGroup` that highlights characters 5-10 of the document.
+ * Further test by creating a handler for any change in cursor position, or any change to document content, that finds the range for the 5 characters before the cursor, and returns those as a proto-group to be shown.
+   Ensure that this correctly updates as you move your cursor throughout any document, and edit it in any way.
+ * Create a function that can fetch the n characters before/after the cursor.
+Call it `charactersNearCursor`, and give it negative integer inputs for characters to the left, and positive for the right.
+ * Create a function that takes as input a number `n` and returns an array of strings, the first containing the `n` characters before the cursor, the next containing the `n` characters 1 step to the right of that, and so on, up to the last entry in the list containing the `n` characters to the right of the cursor.
+Call it `allSpansNearCursor`.
+ * Create a function that can fetch the n words before/after the cursor.
+   It should be called `wordsNearCursor`, and function otherwise just like `charactersNearCursor`.
+ * Create a function just like `allSpansNearCursor`, but operating on words instead.
+Call it `allPhrasesNearCursor`.
+ * Create a function that takes as input a predicate `P`, a boolean `useWords`, and a number `n`.
+If `useWords` is true, then compute `allPhrasesNearCursor(n)`; else compute `allSpansNearCursor(n)` instead.
+   Apply `P` to each element of the array, returning the first for which it is true, together with the HTML `Range` object for the characters in question.
+If it is not true for any, consider suffixes of length `n`-1 for all entries of the array except the last, and check `P` on each.
+If it is not true for any, try `n`-2 for all but the last 2, and so on, until `n` is 0, in which case we return false.
+Call the function `checkPredicateNearCursor(P,useWords,n)`.
+ * Create a function that takes as input a list of objects, each of which contains the set of parameters for `checkPredicateNearCursor`: `P`, `useWords`, and `n`.
+Loop through the list and call `checkPredicateNearCursor` on that entry's members, stopping when one returns a non-false value.
+Return that value, together with the index into the input list that approved of it, or false if all fail.
+Call this function `checkPredicatesNearCursor` (note the plural).
+ * For every registered group type, if it has an `autoGroup` member, then that member should contain `predicate`, `useWords`, and `length` members.
+   Every time a group is registered, create a list suitable for passing to `checkPredicatesNearCursor`, containing exactly these data from all registered group types that provide them.
+Store that list in the Groups plugin itself; call it `autoGroupData`.
+ * Every time the document changes or the cursor moves, call `checkPredicatesNearCursor` on `autoGroupData`.
+If a non-false result is returned, use it to look up which element of `autoGroupData` is responsible, and construct a `ProtoGroup` instance.
+Store that instance as a member of `autoGroupData`.
+If false was returned, clear that member from `autoGroupData` instead.
+Create a `visibleGroups` handler that returns an array of length 0 or 1, containing just the value of that member from `autoGroupData`, iff it exists.
+Test this to ensure that proto-groups of the appropriate types are shown whenever the user's cursor is near text that that group type approves of with its `autoGroup` predicate.
+ * Update the `tagMenuItems` handlers for all groups with predicates, so that they return an array containing just one item, which lets the user approve of the `ProtoGroup`, thus forming a real group.
+You can do this by saving the current cursor selection, making the proto-group's range the new selection, then calling `editor.Groups.groupCurrentSelection` on the appropriate group type name, then restoring the saved cursor position.
+ * Create a new action, with Cmd/Ctrl+Enter as its keyboard shortcut, that runs the same approval function on the suggested group in `autoGroupData` iff one exists.
+Enable/disable that action when updating the value of the suggested gropu in `autoGroupData`.

 ## Enabling and disabling features

 Implement the following system satisfying the following requirements, for